 Kidney Cancer Information Service - 1800 454 363

 Supporting those with kidney cancer, their families, carers and health professionals

-Should you have any specific questions about kidney cancer, email firstname.lastname@example.org
+For specific questions about kidney cancer email firstname.lastname@example.org

 SOURCES OF DATA

-Our website www.kidneycancer.org.au has been prepared by Kidney Health Australia, with the assistance and support of Pfizer Oncology and Novartis Oncology via an unrestricted educational grant
+OUR SUPPORTERS - Our site kidneycancer.org.au prepared by Kidney Health Australia, with support of Pfizer Oncology and Novartis Oncology via unrestricted educational grant.